 How to Preserve Beet Greens

 The first step in preserving beet greens is separating the greens from the beets and “high grading” the greens.
 I cut the greens about an inch above the beetroot.
-Then I sort the greens into piles – the very best greens will get preserved, and the substandard greens will be shared with the cows or chickens.
-I also set aside a large pile to sauté for dinner.
+Then I sort the greens into piles – the very best greens will get preserved.
+The substandard greens will be shared with the cows or chickens, and I also set aside a large pile to sauté for dinner.

 I had never encountered Blister Beetles until this summer, but they are voracious eaters and had gnawed the greens of my young beets down to stubs.
 Fortunately, the beets recovered and grew new tops.
 While my beetroots suffered (they were much smaller than usual), the tops produced healthy, gorgeous greens.
 I filled an entire banana box with greens to preserve.